Techtonique/survivalist/doc/install.rst

-Installing scikit-survival
+Installing survivalist
 ==========================

-The recommended and easiest way to install scikit-survival is to use :ref:`install-conda` or :ref:`install-pip`.
+The recommended and easiest way to install survivalist is to use :ref:`install-conda` or :ref:`install-pip`.
-Pre-built binary packages for scikit-survival are available for Linux, macOS, and Windows.
+Pre-built binary packages for survivalist are available for Linux, macOS, and Windows.
-Alternatively, you can install scikit-survival :ref:`install-from-source`.
+Alternatively, you can install survivalist :ref:`install-from-source`.

 .. _install-conda: